-When it comes to completing your master’s degree fully online, there are a lot of factors that come into play when determining how long it will take you finish.
+When it comes to completing your master’s degree fully online, there are a lot of factors that come into play when determining how long it will take you to finish.
 You will have to choose a school that offers the best value fully online program for your area of study, and each school, each program, is different.
 Still, a ballpark answer would look something like this: It will take you anywhere between eighteen months and three years, on average, to get your fully online master’s degree.
 Of course, like most things in life, there is no simple answer.
-However, there are two clear factors the effect the number of months or years you will be enrolled in coursework: the program requirements and the number of courses completed each term.
+However, there are two clear factors that affect the number of months or years you will be enrolled in coursework: the program requirements and the number of courses completed each term.

 The point is to get the best value out of your online experience.
 Once you’ve considered the cost and narrowed down your program, it is time to take into consideration how long you plan to spend in school.
 You’ll need to look at the amount of time you can dedicate to your online coursework.
 Not only do you need time to attend the class online or gather the lectures, you’ll need to account for time to complete your coursework, study, and do any necessary research to complete projects and tests.
 As a general rule, for every hour of lecture time you can expect about two hours of coursework.
 You can use this formula to figure out how much time you need per class, per term.
 For example, if you plan to take three courses that require three hours of lecture time per week, that equals six hours of additional work per class, a total of eighteen hours.
 Add back in those nine hours of time in lecture and you have now twenty-seven total hours that you’ll need to dedicate to coursework each week.²